jisc-services/Public-Documentation/PublicationsRouter/v2/api/API.md

 Note that a successful access by a Repository account user will log a successful delivery of content notification into PubRouter (used for reporting on PubRouter's ability to support REF compliance).

 # API for matching configuration
-If you are an institution you have access to the endpoint `/config`.
+If you are a repository user you have access to the endpoint `/config`.
 This endpoint allows you to either update or retrieve your current matching configuration.
+This endpoint requires authentication, using an api key.

 ## Retrieving Matching Configuration